st4rdog/st4rdog.github.io/_references/programming/dictionary.md

 bg-img-scale : 150%

 # OPTIONS - REFERENCE
-isAvailable    : true
+isAvailable    : false
 type           : programming
 rel-tutorials  :
 rel-references : [rClass, rArray, rList]

 # OPTIONS - GENERAL
+isPublic     : true
-isHidden : false
+showComments : true
 ---
 Dictionaries allow you to find items quickly.
 They are a collection of values/items that can be accessed via a key.